Unbiased Markov chain Monte Carlo with couplings: Introduction

-In Section \ref{sec:Two-coupled-chains}, we introduce the estimators and a coupling of random walk Metropolis--Hastings chains as an illustration.
-In Section \ref{sec:theory}, we establish properties of these estimators under certain assumptions.
-In Section \ref{sec:Practical-couplings}, we propose couplings of popular MCMC algorithms, using maximal couplings and common random number strategies.
-In Section \ref{sec:illustrations}, we demonstrate the applicability of our approach with examples including a bimodal distribution and a classic Gibbs sampler for nuclear pump failure data.
-We then consider more challenging tasks including variable selection in high dimension and the approximation of the cut distribution that arises in inference for models made of modules. \citep{liu2009,plummer2014cuts,jacob2017modularization}.
-We summarize and discuss our findings in Section \ref{sec:discussion}.
-Scripts in \texttt{R} \citep{RCRAN} are available online\footnote{ Link: \href{https://github.com/pierrejacob/debiasedmcmc}{github.com/pierrejacob/debiasedmcmc}.}, and supplementary materials with extra numerical illustrations are available on the first author's webpage.
+In Section \ref{sec:Two-coupled-chains} we introduce our estimators and present a coupling of random walk Metropolis--Hastings chains as an illustration.
+In Section \ref{sec:theory} we establish the efficiency properties of these estimators, discuss the verification of key assumptions, and describe the use of the proposed estimators on parallel processors in light of results from e.g. \citet{Glynn1991}.
+In Section \ref{sec:Practical-couplings} we describe how to couple some important MCMC algorithms and illustrate the effect of dimension on algorithm performance with a multivariate Normal target.
+Section \ref{sec:illustrations} contains more challenging examples including a multimodal target, a comparison with regeneration methods, sampling problems in large-dimensional discrete spaces arising in Bayesian variable selection and Ising models, and an application to modular inference.
+We discuss our findings in Section \ref{sec:discussion}.
+Scripts in \texttt{R} \citep{RCRAN} are available at \url{https://github.com/pierrejacob/unbiasedmcmc} and supplementary materials are available online.